If you’re debating staying in Portmagee in Kerry, you’ve landed in the right place.

 Portmagee pubs and restaurants

-If you fancy a post-adventure pint or if you just want a quick meal before hitting the nest after a long day exploring, you’re in luck.
+If you fancy a post-adventure pint or a bite before hitting the nest after a long day exploring, you’re in luck.

 While Portmagee is small, it packs a punch pub-wise.
 Below, you’ll find our favourite places to eat and drink.